-For an SL-8B practice only, any local District Board of Directors (BOD) may authorize a one-time per planting season extension of up to 14 days beyond the specified standard planting dates cited within the practice specifications.
+For the SL-8B practice and the corresponding option under WFA-CC only, any local District Board of Directors (BOD) may authorize a one-time per planting season extension of up to 14 days beyond the specified standard planting dates cited within the practice specifications.
 However, once planted, those cover crops must satisfy the required performance criteria included in the practice specification.
-When an EAN planting date extension is approved for up to 14 days, the date for meeting the performance criteria is automatically extended for the same length of time.
+When an EAN planting date extension is approved for up to 14 days, the date for meeting the performance criteria and the date for Districts to verify performance criteria have been met are automatically extended for the same length of time.
 Payments approved under the EAN extension shall only apply to the standard planting date.
 The EAN extension is not intended to extend the early planting dates or authorize early payment amounts beyond those contained within the BMP specifications.